EETL handles 1,226 bcf LNG annually: CEO

-ISLAMABAD, Dec 20 (APP):Engro Elengy Terminal Limited (EETL), Pakistan’s first LNG terminal, is handling around 25 million tonnes per annum (MTPA) Liquefied Natural Gas (LNG) (1,226 bcf Gas), since it’s commissioning in 2015, to meet the energy needs of the country.
+ISLAMABAD, Dec 20 (APP):Engro Elengy Terminal Limited (EETL), Pakistan’s first LNG terminal has handled around 25 million tonnes Liquefied Natural Gas (LNG) (1,226 bcf Gas), since it’s commissioning in 2015, to meet the energy needs of the country.

 The terminal has successfully handled about 419 Ship-To-Ship cargoes safely and at the fastest speed in the world, said Chief Executive Officer of Engro Elengy Terminal (EETL) Yusuf Siddiqui in a media briefing.